Knot Categorification from Mirror Symmetry, Part I: Coherent Sheaves: Conformal blocks and derived categories

 The A $\leftrightarrow$ B switch is characteristic of central charges.
-The combination of the A-twist in the interior with B-twist near the boundary in the physical realization of the vertex functions may seem unusual.
-However, any boundary condition on the circle at infinity is the compatible with A-type supersymmetry in interior, since propagation in infinite "time" along the cigar projects the boundary state on the $S^1$ at infinity to a supersymmetric ground state (a state in the Ramond sector, with fermions periodic around the $S^1$), and all such ground states are compatible with the A-twist.
+The combination of the A-twist in the interior with B-twist near the boundary, in the physical realization of the vertex functions, may seem unusual.
+However, any boundary condition on the circle at infinity is the compatible with A-type supersymmetry in interior, since propagation in infinite ``time" along the cigar projects the boundary state on the $S^1$ at infinity to a supersymmetric ground state (a state in the Ramond sector, with fermions periodic around the $S^1$), and all such ground states are compatible with the A-twist.
 Correspondingly, any boundary state on the $S^1$ at infinity can be traded for a point insertion of an A-model observable, while compactifying ${\rm D}$ to a ${\mathbb P}^1$.

 For ${\cal Z}^0[{\cal F}]$ which is formulated in the superconformal sigma model to ${\scX}$, we may take ${\rm D}$ to be a finite cigar or a disk \cite{Ooguri}.
 Then, the fact that A-type twist in the interior of ${\rm D}$ is compatible with B-type boundary condition at $S^1= \partial {\rm D}$ can then be understood as follows \cite{Douglas}.

 The identification of a boundary condition as a brane on ${\cal X}$ is made by taking the time of the 2d theory to run along the boundary.
 This choice is the one relevant for studying the category of boundary conditions.

 The brane central charge, on the other hand, is a closed string quantity.
 In the closed string, we want to take the time to run along the cigar, and transverse to the boundary.

 The exchange of space and time direction in the 2d SCFT has the effect of reversing the sign of the left moving R-symmetry, which is what distinguishes the A- and the B-type boundary conditions.
-Away from $\beta=0$, the superconformal invariance is broken, and ${\rm D}$ needs to be an infinite cigar for a B-type boundary condition on $S^1 =\partial {\rm D}$ to be compatible with A-type supersymmetry in the interior.
+Away from $\lambda_0=0$, the superconformal invariance is broken, and ${\rm D}$ needs to be an infinite cigar for a B-type boundary condition on $S^1 =\partial {\rm D}$ to be compatible with A-type supersymmetry in the interior.